-- 30. Protection for Advocates.
-The HCN recognizes that advocating for those who have been victims of domestic violence can be dangerous for the advocate and community officers because of the potential for violence against same on the part of the perpetrator.
-This Act makes it a crime for any person to harass, annoy or intimidate an advocate for a domestic abuse victim with the intent to interfere with the rights of the victim of domestic abuse to pursue any criminal or civil remedies she/he may have in a court of law. - 31.
-Harassment of Domestic Abuse Advocates and Community Officers.
+- 29. Protection for Advocates.
+The HCN recognizes that advocating for those who have been victims of domestic abuse can be dangerous for the advocate and law enforcement officers because of the potential for abuse against same on the part of the perpetrator.
+This Act makes it a crime for any person to harass, stalk or intimidate an advocate for a domestic abuse victim with the intent to interfere with the rights of the victim of domestic abuse to pursue any criminal or civil remedies she/he may have in a court of law. - 30.
+Harassment of Advocates and Law Enforcement Officers.
 It shall be a violation of law for any person to commit any of the following acts with the intent to interfere with the right of any victim of domestic abuse to obtain a civil protection order or pursue criminal charges against a perpetrator of domestic abuse: - a.
-To make any written or verbal threats to an advocate, community officer, attorney, or court personnel, for a victim of domestic abuse with the intent to interfere with the right of any victim of domestic abuse to obtain a civil protection order or pursue criminal charges against a perpetrator of domestic abuse. - b.
-To make any written or verbal threats that place an advocate, community officer, attorney, or court personnel, in apprehension of bodily injury because of that advocate's representation of a domestic abuse victim. - 32.
-Enhanced Penalty for Crime of Violence Against a Community Officer or Advocate.
-Any person convicted of a crime of violence against an officer, advocate or attorney against domestic abuse and the Nation demonstrates that said crime was committed because of the victim's advocacy on behalf of a domestic abuse victim shall in addition to any other penalty provided by law be ordered to pay a special assessment to the Domestic Abuse program in the amount of \$500.
+To make any written or verbal threats to an advocate, law enforcement officer, attorney, or court personnel, for a victim of domestic abuse with the intent to interfere with the right of any victim of domestic abuse to obtain a civil protection order or pursue criminal charges against a perpetrator of domestic abuse. - b.
+To make any written or verbal threats that place an advocate, law enforcement officer, attorney, or court personnel, in apprehension of bodily injury because of that advocate's representation of a domestic abuse victim. - 31.
+Enhanced Penalty for Crime of Abuse Against a Law Enforcement Officer or Advocate.
+Any person convicted of a crime of violence against a law enforcement officer, advocate or attorney and the Nation demonstrates that said crime was committed because of the victim's advocacy on behalf of a domestic abuse victim shall in addition to any other penalty provided by law be ordered to pay a special assessment to the Domestic Abuse Division in the amount of \$500.
 This enhanced penalty shall not be subject to suspension by the Court.